 The Federal Reserve began raising interest rates on December 15, 2015.
 It plans to maintain rates at current levels through 2021.
 In this stable rate environment, there will be some winners and some losers.

 The Federal Open Market Committee last raised the fed funds rate by a quarter point at its December 19, 2018, meeting.
-The current fed funds rate is 2.5 percent.
-The Committee is does not see enough economic growth and inflation to warrant further hikes.
+The current fed funds rate is 1.75 percent.
+The Committee lowered it due to concerns about economic growth and inflation to warrant further hikes.
 As a result, it will not increase this interest rate for the next few years.

 How do these stable interest rates affect you?
 It depends on whether you are a saver or a borrower.
 An increasing fed funds rate improves returns on savings accounts, money market accounts, and certificates of deposit.

 Loans are a little different.
 Only adjustable-rate loan interest rates are determined by the fed funds rate.
 These include auto loans, adjustable-rate mortgages, and credit cards.

 On the other hand, rates on long-term loans and mortgages follow the 10-year Treasury yield.
 As the economy improves, demand for Treasurys falls.
 Investors are willing to put their money into riskier stocks and bonds to get higher returns.
 As a result, Treasury yields rise to attract more buyers.
 Higher Treasury yields drive up interest rates on long-term loans, mortgages, and bonds.